bookingcom/nanotube/README.md

 Optionally, it is possible to apply the [rewrite rules](config/rewrite.toml).
 This is how they work:

-- all rules are applied to each record;
 - rewrites are applied before the routing;
+- all rules are applied to each record one-by-one in order.
+The record may be modified along the way;
 - rule matches if `from` matches;
-    - then metric path is rewriten to `to`;
+    - then metric path is rewriten to `to` in place;
-    - if `copy` is `true` the original metric is retained in addition to the modified one.
+    - if `copy` is `true` the original metric is copied and sent directly to be routed skipping the following re-writes. `copy` is `false` be default.

 Record validation and normalization
 -----------------------------------